 His upbeat presentations — emboldened by his experience traveling the world and meeting with global leaders of the sustainability movement — inspire sustainable change in corporate, community, and educational audiences alike.
 With unparalleled expertise and candor, Turner empowers audiences to both understand and embrace sustainable solutions that will enable us to not only survive, but to thrive with renewed prosperity in the twenty-first century economy.

-Turner's magazine writing has earned him seven Canadian National Magazine Awards, including the 2001 President's Medal for General Excellence (the highest honour in Canadian magazine writing).
-His writing and reporting on culture, technology and the environment have also appeared in Fast Company, The Globe & Mail, The Walrus, Time Magazine, Maclean's, Canadian Geographic, The Walrus, Azure and Utne Reader.
-He lives in Calgary, Alberta, with his wife, the photographer Ashley Bristowe, and their two children.
+His magazine writing – mostly for the late, great Shift Magazine – has earned him four Canadian National Magazine Awards, including the 2001 President’s Medal for General Excellence (the highest honour in Canadian magazine writing).
+His writing and reporting on culture, technology and the environment have also appeared in The Independent (UK), Time Magazine, Maclean’s, Canadian Geographic, The Walrus, Azure and Utne Reader.
+He lives in Calgary, Alberta, with his wife, the photographer Ashley Bristowe, and their daughter, Sloane.

 Turner has also written a monthly feature series on sustainability for The Globe and Mail.
 He is the author of the international bestseller Planet Simpson: How A Cartoon Masterpiece Documented an Era and Defined a Generation (2004), and his book The Leap: How to Survive and Thrive in the Sustainable Economy, sheds light on the global sustainability movement.